 Product discovery

 This is an essential step, and we recommend starting with it for your project.
 Why is it important?
 Product discovery ensures you choose the best tech stack and team to develop your project.
-Check the video below for more details on product discovery.
+Check the video below for more details on project discovery phase.

 At Codica, we analyze your idea, its value to your target audience, your business background, and the architecture of your solution.
 Thus, we can choose a team and tech stack and give you time and cost estimates for your project.

-At this stage, you also get clickable prototypes, which are helpful for visualizing your online gun marketplace and making changes if necessary.
+At the project discovery stage, you also get clickable prototypes, which are helpful for visualizing your online gun marketplace.
+Reviewing them, you can explore how your marketplace works and make changes if necessary.

 UI/UX design